Fulgione-group/ParaMask_Analysis/README.md

 ## Simulations

 Scripts to simulate a mosaic of single-copy and duplicated regions using forward genetic simulator with segmental duplications SeDuS ([Hartasánchez et al., 2015](https://academic.oup.com/bioinformatics/article/32/1/148/1742451)).
+These scripts were used to conduct simulations on a range of different duplicated sequence proportions, and with random mating and Inbreeding (F<sub>IS</sub>=0.9)

 ## SNP calling
 GATK ([DePristo et al., 2011](https://www.nature.com/articles/ng.806)) pipeline used to call SNPs for Spanish *A. alpina* populations that we tested ParaMask on.